 “Most people don’t realize that most of these balance transfer cards will hit you up front with a 3 percent or 5 percent fee,” Rossman says.
 “Two that I really like that don’t are the Chase Slate and BankAmericard Credit Card.”

 Still, you may decide it’s more important to get a longer introductory period to pay off your debt despite fees.
 In that case, Rossman says, the U.S. Bank Visa Platinum Card charges a balance transfer fee of $5 or 3% (whichever is higher).
-Also get 0% APR on purchases and balance transfers for 20 billing cycles – after that, a variable APR of 14.74%-25.74% applies and the Citi Simplicity Card offers 21 months for a 5 percent fee.
+Also get 0% APR on purchases and balance transfers for 20 billing cycles – after that, a variable APR of 14.74%-25.74% applies while the Citi Simplicity Card offers an introductory APR of 21 months on balance transfers (16.74% – 26.74% variable thereafter) for a 5 percent fee (minimum $5).

 If you’ve taken on high-interest credit card debt over time, now is the time to eliminate it.
 Rising interest rates mean issuers may begin offering shorter balance transfer periods on these cards.